kubeflow/website/content/en/docs/components/training/user-guides/job-scheduling.md

 ### Scheduler Plugins with coscheduling

-You have to install the Scheduler Plugins with coscheduling in your cluster first as a default scheduler or a secondary scheduler of Kubernetes and configure operator to select the scheduler name for gang-scheduling in the following:
+You have to install the Scheduler Plugins with coscheduling in your cluster first as the default scheduler or a secondary scheduler of Kubernetes and configure the operator to select the scheduler name for gang-scheduling in the following:

 - training-operator